luilver/zbee/cv_data/sections/03_experience.md

 - Architected scalable data platforms, including data lakes and real-time processing systems, to support analytics and AI/ML initiatives, reducing processing times by 33%.
-- Designed and implemented cloud-native architectures on AWS and Azure, leveraging Kubernetes for orchestration and Spark for distributed computing.
+- Designed and implemented cloud-native architectures on AWS and GCP, leveraging Kubernetes for orchestration and Spark for distributed computing.
 - Integrated machine learning frameworks (TensorFlow, PyTorch) into production, automating model serving and monitoring with MLflow and custom MLOps pipelines.